mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 ==========

 The **test suite** is a set of unit tests organized in a file hierarchy.
-The topmost directories are the following:
+The `topmost directories </MathJax-test/testsuite/>`_ are the following:

-- `API/ </MathJax-test/API/>`_: Tests for MathJax's Application Programming Interface.
+- API/: Tests for MathJax's Application Programming Interface.
-- `Configuration/ </MathJax-test/Configuration/>`_: Tests for MathJax's
+- Configuration/: Tests for MathJax's configuration options.
-  configuration options.
-- `Crashtests/ </MathJax-test/Crashtests/>`_: Tests for browser or Mathjax's crashes and hangs.
+- Crashtests/: Tests for browser or Mathjax's crashes and hangs.
-- `LaTeXToMathML/ </MathJax-test/LaTeXToMathML/>`_: Tests for the conversion from LaTeX to MathML.
+- LaTeXToMathML/: Tests for the conversion from LaTeX to MathML.
-- `MathMLToDisplay/ </MathJax-test/MathMLToDisplay/>`_: Tests for the rendering of MathML.
+- MathMLToDisplay/: Tests for the rendering of MathML.
-- `Parsing/ </MathJax-test/Parsing/>`_: Tests for the source code parsing.
+- Parsing/: Tests for the source code parsing.
-- `UI/ </MathJax-test/UI/>`_: Tests for MathJax's User Interface.
+- UI/: Tests for MathJax's User Interface.

 A **reftest manifest** is available at the topmost level, as well as inside each subdirectories containing unit tests.
 Such a manifest describes the test